megasnort/rss_enterprise/README.md

 python rss_enterprise.py
 ```

-Walk through the items with the arrow keys or mouse.
-Press ENTER to open in your default browser.
+Walk through the news items with the arrow keys or mouse.
+Press ENTER to open the link in your default browser.
+Once you view a specific item, it will not reappear in the list ever again.

+## Roadmap

+- Open the link in a browser in the background
+- Add easier way to edit the feeds
+- Render basic HTML in the bottom frame (and don't use an editable Text Widget)
+- Create a very nice icon
+- Make installable with apt
+- Put it on PyPI
+- Make it installable with brew cask on OSX
+- Make it installable on windows
+- Clean up code
+- ...